-Note If you are installing patches on a the patching process. a cluster, see Chapter 5 before you begin
+If you are installing patches on a cluster, see Chapter 5 before you begin the patching process.

 4.8.1 Choosing Single-User or Multiuser Mode

 You can install patches from either single-user or multiuser modes.
 See Section 3.1 for information about selecting one of these modes.
 Section 4.8.1.1 describes the process from single-user mode and Section 4.8.1.2 describes the process from multiuser mode.
 Section 4.8.2 describes the remaining steps, which are common to installations from single-user and multiuser modes.